Can COVID-19 cause heart problems?

 Inflammation from COVID-19 leads to heart damage

-But COVID-19 causes too much inflammation for some people.
+But COVID-19 causes too much inflammation in some people.
 This condition is called cytokine release syndrome (or “cytokine storm”).
 It often happens in severe COVID-19 cases.
 Excessive inflammation can harm your cardiovascular system in many different ways, including:

 • Myocarditis.
 This is an inflammation of your heart muscle.
 People with COVID-19 face a higher risk of myocarditis compared with those who aren’t sick.